bini-i/enumerable-methods/README.md

 ## How to use this repo?

 * Clone the repo
-* Open the repo in terminal
+* Open the repo in terminal window
+* Install ruby and pry
+* Open pry
 * Run the following comand
 ```
 load "_enumerable.rb"